Center offers advice on deadline with COVID-19

-Timothy Hess, owner of Serenus Grief Recovery Center, has been showing the public how to cope during the stay-at-home order put in place due to the COVID-19 pandemic.
+Timothy Hess, owner of Serenus Grief Recovery Center, has been showing the public how to cope during the stay-at-home order.

 Grief covers a wide range of emotions that can result from different life-altering events.

-“Grief is normal and natural reaction to loss of every type,” he said.
+“Grief is normal and natural reaction to loss of every type,” he said in session 1.
 “We can have grief over many types of losses — the lost of a job, lost of financial security.”

-He noted that grief can also be a conflicted feeling caused by a change of circumstances, which applies to everyone today in these unprecedented times.
-The loss of a job and the loss of financial security are all grieving situations.
-“The conflicted feeling caused by the change of circumstances apply to us all today in these unprecedented times.”
+He noted that grief can also be a conflicted feeling caused by a change of circumstances, which applies to everyone today in these unprecedented times. , lost of job. lost financial securtiy all grievng situations. conflicting feeling caused y change of cirucmstatnce apply to us all today in unpredicently times.

-Feelings of fear, anger, confusion, sadness and frustration are all completely normal during a time when life has been completely upended in ways we couldn’t previously imagined, Hess said.
+Feeling of fear, anger, confusion, sadness frustration all of these at these times. all norms completely upended in ways couldn’t previous imagined.

 “We are all grieving in this new normal,” he said.